thu-coai/JailbreakDefense_GoalPriority/README.md

 ![Alt text](imgs/method.png)

-This is the codebase for our paper [Defending Large Language Models Against Jailbreaking Attacks Through Goal Prioritization](https://arxiv.org/abs/2311.09096)
+This is the codebase for our paper [Defending Large Language Models Against Jailbreaking Attacks Through Goal Prioritization](https://arxiv.org/abs/2311.09096), which has been accepted by ACL 2024 Main Conference.

 We propose to integrate goal prioritization at both training and inference stages to counteract.
 Implementing goal prioritization during inference substantially diminishes the Attack Success Rate (ASR) of jailbreaking from 66.4% to 3.6% for ChatGPT.
 And integrating goal prioritization into model training reduces the ASR from 71.0% to 6.6% for Llama2-13B.
 Remarkably, even in scenarios where no jailbreaking samples are included during training, our approach slashes the ASR by half.